 3. Research for this article compelled me to look at the photos.

 4. This makes a great Canuck connection, but we can rule out influence.
 The episode in question aired around the same time the Saugeen Stripper was performing, and it seems that one could not have inspired the other.

 5. I attended Western, years ago.
 I live down the street from it now.
-I also lived in Saugeen-Maitland Hall, and arguably in wilder times, when regulations regarding residence parties were looser.
+I also lived (for a time) in Saugeen-Maitland Hall, and arguably in wilder times, when regulations regarding residence parties were looser.
 In any case, a female friend of mine had nude Polaroids of herself and a group of friends, skinny dipping on a camping trip, posted to the bulletin board in her room.
 They always struck me as somehow very innocent.
 I think someone would be a good deal more careful about displaying such images in the age of easy digitization and the world wide web.